games-automata-play/games-automata-play.github.io/_posts/2019-03-27-learning_prob_automata_nnmf.md

 Another line of inquiry is how much can the residual theorem be used for learning?
 It is not yet clear to me how to adapt the Angluin's style learning algorithm from [this post]({{ '/blog/angluin_learning' | prepend: site.baseurl }}).
+Note that it is always possible to learn a weighted automaton using the previous algorithm, the goal here would be to directly learn a probabilistic automaton.
+One solution is to learn a weighted automaton (using polynomially many membership and equivalence queries) and then to turn it into a probabilistic one, but can we do this efficiently (in terms of complexity)?
-We know (thanks to Borja Balle and Joshua Moermans) that there are examples where the anchor words $w$ have exponential length.
+We know (thanks to Borja Balle and Joshua Moermans) that there are examples where the anchor words have exponential length.
-Can we learn probabilistic residual automata using polynomially many membership and equivalence queries?